 Rhubarb and Asparagus Pasta with Walnuts and Goat Cheese delights anyone looking for a unique Spring dish.
 It’s light, fresh, sweet, savory, and delicious!

 What a combination!

 This main-dish pasta goes together so quickly!
-It takes longer to cook the pasta than it does to put the rest of the recipe together.
-But, my favorite thing about this recipe is the fact that the combination of ingredients is unique.
+It takes longer to cook the pasta than to put the rest of the recipe together.
+But, my favorite thing about this recipe is that the combination of ingredients is unique.
 Rhubarb is usually baked into a pie or crumble or made into a sauce or jam.
 However, it’s not typical in a savory dish.
-It’s the perfect pairing with walnuts (we already knew that), but also Asparagus.
+It’s the perfect pairing with walnuts (we already knew that), but also asparagus.
 The green onions lend their specific flavor to all of the ingredients.
 It’s light, fresh, crisp, and healthy!

 I’d characterize cooking these vegetables as an extremely “light touch” sauté.
 You’re giving them just enough heat to bring out their color and transform their flavor from raw to slightly cooked.
 Then, that’s it.
 Overcooking will completely change the dish – so remove the onions and asparagus from the pan to a plate as sooner than later.